bazarinitiative/.github/profile/README.md

   A decentralized social media.

-- Every user will fully own and control his data (identity, post, reply, like, following, etc) with public-private key algorithm.
+- Every user will fully own and control his data (identity, post, reply, like, following, etc) with public-key algorithm.
 - All content will be public and transparent.
 - Potential moderation will be diversiform and therefore nutral.